dennisXZX/web-developer-notes/Laravel.md

 7. Visit your development domain `dennisxiao.dev` on your machine

-8. Connect to your local database by the following credentials
+8. Connect to the Homestead virtual machine database by the following credentials

 ```
 Name: Homestead